 In this guide I show how to disassemble a Dell Inspiron 1764 laptop and access internal laptop components.

-I’m taking it apart because this particular laptop started overheating and the cooling fan started making rattling noise.
+I’m taking it apart because it started overheating and the cooling fan started making rattling noise.

-I will disassemble the laptop, replace the processor cooling fan and clean up the heatsink.
+I will replace the processor cooling fan and clean up the heatsink.

-As always, make sure the laptop is turned off before you start taking it apart.
+As always, make sure the computer is turned off before you start taking it apart.

-Unscrew three screws securing the service cover on the bottom of the laptop.
+Unscrew three screws securing the service cover on the bottom.

 Lift up and remove the service cover.

-Under the service cover you can access the following laptop components:
+Under the service cover you can access the following internal components:

 - Both memory modules.